ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

 Logging
 =======

-This section provides guidelines for logging in PyAnsys libraries.
+This page provides guidelines for logging in PyAnsys libraries.
 These guidelines are best practices discovered through implementing logging services and modules within PyAnsys libraries.
 Suggestions and improvements are welcomed.